Tremilia/rateyourmusic/README.md

 ## Webscraping example

-This repository and the tasks below exemplify a general recipe for scraping any website that has nicely-structured data, by copying cURL commands for http requests.
+This repository and the tasks below exemplify a general recipe for scraping any website that has nicely-structured data, by copying cURL commands for http requests, and caching http response data locally.
 Follow this recipe to get a feel for how to access data from APIs that don't come with a manual.

 ## RYM data analysis